|Carbon Footprint||1.51 CO2|

 Wherever you stay on the Algarve, outdoor activities are a must.
 All of the busier resorts offer a good selection of watersports.
 Calm waters on the south-facing coast make this the best spot for canoeing, windsurfing, kitesurfing and jetskiing and the place to find pedalos and banana boats.
 This is particularly true at the western end of the Algarve.
 Surfing is also possible if you head a little further north, while rock-pooling is great fun for tots.

-The Algarve is also a top spot for golf and tennis – the coast has some of the best courses anywhere in Europe, so if you want to learn with your kids, it’s an ideal place to do so.
+The Algarve is also a top spot for golf and tennis – the coast has some of the best courses anywhere in Europe, so if you want to learn with your kids, it’s an ideal place.
 Many hotels in the region have tennis courts, and coaching is often available.

 Use Albufeira as a stepping stone to some of the Algarve’s best beaches.
 Head 2km east of the resort to Oura for a good selection of bars, restaurants and watersports.
 Further east still, visit the beach at Olhos d’Água, which remains fully integrated into a typical fishing village.